temporalio/sdk-python/README.md

 activities must `copy_context()` and then `.run()` manually to ensure `temporalio.activity` calls like `heartbeat` still function in the new threads.

+If any activity ever throws a `concurrent.futures.BrokenExecutor`, the failure is consisted unrecoverable and the worker will fail and shutdown.

 ###### Synchronous Multithreaded Activities

 If `activity_executor` is set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous activities